nginx/agent/hugo/content/installation-github.md

 NGINX Agent interfaces directly with an NGINX server process installed on the same system.
 If you don't have it already, follow these steps to install [NGINX Open Source](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/) or [NGINX Plus](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/).
 Once installed, ensure the NGINX instance is running.

-## Install Agent from Package Files
+## Install NGINX Agent from Package Files

-To install NGINX Agent on your system, go to [Releases](https://github.com/nginx/agent/releases) and download the latest package supported by your OS distribution and CPU architecture.
+To install NGINX Agent on your system, go to [GitHub Releases](https://github.com/nginx/agent/releases) and download the latest package supported by your OS distribution and CPU architecture.

 Use your system's package manager to install the package.
 Some examples: